Our Clients Our Clients OverviewOverview Feedback FormCase Studies Client TestimonialsClient Testimonials Contact UsContact Us

 The final step of the planning process was to recognize that the new Master Business Plan required changes in the company’s organization structure and in other planning processes used by MGC.

-As part of the Master Business Plan, a Communications Model and an organization structure were developed.
+As part of the Master Business Plan, a communications model and an organization structure were developed.

 The Communications Model outlined the meetings that would be used to plan future performance and to monitor performance against plan.
 It also defined specific agendas and responsibilities for each planning meeting.